 Power outlets were only at a few of the seats available.
 I liked the train though as there was a great dining car with Czech specialities at the next coach.

-List of Czech museums running an account on Twitter.
-The list is sorted by place.
-Feel free to comment if you miss any museums.
+List of Czech museums and galleries running an account on Twitter.
+The list is arranged according to cities.
+Feel free to send me a tweet if you miss any museums or galleries.

 The top of a tower gate (Gate of Holy Mother) in Jihlava, a city in Czech Republic.
 By the way the famous composer Gustav Mahler grew up in this city.